 At my local grocery store, I was able to pick up a wedge of Fromager d’Affinois which looks like brie.
 The main difference is that this cheese has a higher fat content and is, well, nothing short of wrong…in the good way.
 It is exceedingly creamy and has a neutral flavor that makes it a great building block when adding, as I did, whole grain mustards or an exceptional balsamic to the fun.
 Peruse this SFGate article for a nice description of Fromager d’Affinois.
 I am not enough of a turophile to do it justice.
 I learned that word just today; incidentally…a turophile is a cheese connoisseur.
 I will say that as I looked at the cheese and started to slice it, I couldn’t help but think of Dorie Greenspan and her kind admonition that when in France, it is a great affront to the host to lop off the nose of a cheese wedge such as this or brie and consume it, oneself.
 But seeing as I was in the kitchen all by myself and no one was looking, that is precisely what I did.

 I purchased bread at the store which was a mistake.
 It simply didn’t do the other ingredients justice.
 Next time I will bake some No Knead Refrigerator Bread, which is far superior and easy and a gratifying task, anyway.
+Or, I’ll go to Empire Baking.
+It is worth a special trip to get real handmade, from scratch each day, bakery bread.

 I purchased deli ham.
 It was Primo Taglio “Ham off the Bone” and it was just fine.
 I might have been able to source a more interesting product, but again, I’m going for fast and convenient here, not perfection.